meshplay/meshplay/policies/wasm/README.md

-# Steps to build your own WASM binaries and use it in Meshery-UI or Meshery-Extensions
+# Steps to build your own WASM binaries and use it in Meshplay-UI or Meshplay-Extensions

 ---